Car-edible Witness

 the last few Ragnarok survival kits in existence.

-DVD copy of my Ragnarok one-person show from 2012 on Netflix, as well as survival mayonnaise, my custom-made all-gender fragrance, a clipping of my mustache and a little test tube, everything you need to replicate my DNA, a really, really weird long video that I put on a thumb drive.
+This is the DVD, DVD copy of my Ragnarok one-person show from 2012 on Netflix, as well as survival mayonnaise, my custom-made all-gender fragrance, a clipping of my mustache in a little test tube, everything you need to replicate my DNA, a really, really weird long video that I put on a thumb drive.

-The Put This On Shop is full of awesome treasures, big and small, mostly literally physically small.
+The put this on shop is full of awesome treasures, big and small, mostly literally physically small.
+Yeah.

 Because it's easier to mail something small.